swamper/express-build/client/README.md

 No generator used here now.

 95-99% of the code in here I typed by hand.
 I leaned on community resources but pretty well laid out all the gulp files in a pattern that made sense to me.
 It puts it all out in a format I can work with.
-I kept it modular as I could.
+I kept it as basic and modular as I could.

+Thought is to use this a base to build various different apps off of, this is just the starter template.

 This is a learning experience/experiment.

 ## Bugs and Issues

 ## To Do

-- Add testing

-- Wire in bower

 ## Copyright and License